t-troebst/perfanno.nvim/README.md

 ```

-You will most likely want to set `line_highlights` and `vt_highlight` to appropriate highlights to make use of this plugin.
+You will most likely want to set `line_highlights` and `vt_highlight` to appropriate highlights and set some keybindings to make use of this plugin.
-For an example see the provided [example config](#example-config)
+For an example see the provided [example config](#example-config).

 **Dependencies:**
 If you want to use the `:PerfHottest` or `:PerfHottestSelectionCallers` commands to jump to the hottest lines of code, you need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.